 My current research examines the versatile role of the media in authoritarian politics and governance.
 Focusing on China, my research is motivated by the dynamics between local forces and central power, as observed in popular culture, public opinion, news media, and local governance.
-My work has been published or is forthcoming in Journal of Experimental Political Science, International Journal of Public Opinion Research, Political Research Quarterly, The China Quarterly, Modern China, Journal of East Asian Studies, and Journal of Contemporary China.
+My work has been published or is forthcoming in Critical Discourse Studies, Journal of Experimental Political Science, International Journal of Public Opinion Research, Political Research Quarterly, The China Quarterly, Modern China, Journal of East Asian Studies, and Journal of Contemporary China.

 I earned my PhD in Political Science from the University of Kansas, MA in Political Science from Marquette University, and BA in International Politics from the University of International Relations in Beijing.